m1-llie/TUMCC/README.md

 ``TUMCC-clean.txt`` contains corpus after our cleaning.
 You can use it directly in your research.

 ``TUMCC-raw.7z`` contains raw infomation we collected from Telegram.
 You can do text cleaning by yourself to get more vaild data.

+We will give more details about the target Telegram groups for data extracting once the corresponding paper is published.